religiosa1/en_ru_le_bot/README.md

 ### Message Processing Rules

-- **Only the target chat is checked**, i.e. if someone adds the bot to other chats it won't actually do anything there, DMs aren't verified either
+- **Target chat filtering**: The bot now uses improved middleware to ensure all processing (language detection, captcha, probation) only occurs in the configured target chat.
+If someone adds the bot to other chats it won't do anything there, DMs aren't verified either
 - **Non-letter characters are removed for a check**
 - **Minimum Length**: Number of letter characters in a message be at least 5 characters to trigger language detection